chenrui333/meetup-scala-class/doc/class1.md

 ### Simplify, simplify

-There are many other units for measuring temperature:
+There are many other possible units for measuring temperature:

 ```
 Rankine = (Celsius + 273.15) x 1.8